Living at home with a terminal illness can feel lonely and isolating.

 Visiting Volunteers are good listeners who enjoy offering their time and companionship, providing non-medical support.

-Currently, due to pandemic guidelines, Visiting Volunteers connect with people by phone.
-However, when in-person programs resume, they enjoy going for walks, playing cards or a board game, or helping you with a hobby or other activity.
+Visiting Volunteers connect with people both by phone and home visits.
+They enjoy going for walks, playing cards or a board game, or helping you with a hobby or other activity.
 Or, maybe you’d simply like to talk about your thoughts and feelings.

 Often times, people find they can share thoughts and feelings with a Visiting Volunteer that might be more difficult to share with a loved one.